ishaan27chaturvedi/Music-to-Video/README.md

 # Music-to-Video

-Creating music videos from song and their lyrics using VQGANs + CLIP + WAV2CLIP + Laplacian Segmentation
+Creating music videos from song and their lyrics using VQGANs + CLIP + WAV2CLIP + Laplacian Segmentation.
+You can see the Google Colab Version [here](https://drive.google.com/drive/folders/1YA8zab3ewMGk1F-hHwky8FTspJxdRqLJ?usp=sharing)

 ## Description